lei37927/CS499_Deep_Learning_Project-1/README.md

 * Jianxuan Yao - [JianxuanA](https://github.com/JianxuanA)

 ### Copyright ©
 Any cloning or downloading before the project due date constitutes an infringement of our intellectual property rights, and after that it goes to open source.
+For any of the aforementioned infringements, Zhenyu Lei and Jianxuan Yao will report this to the NAU [Academic Integrity Hearing Board](https://in.nau.edu/academic-affairs/academic-integrity/).